 As at 1 September 2023, APEO’s discount was 42.4% (based on Morningstar’s NAV estimate), which is wider than the average of its direct peer group, and wider than the average of its wider peer group.
 As discussed in further detail on pages 4 and 23, APEO’s discount – and that of the wider private equity peer group – are wide relative to their own histories.

 With the obvious exception of the non-dividend payers, the private equity sector yields have been driven up by the widening of their discounts, which effectively enhances the share price yield of a trust.
 We note that at 3.6%, APEO’s trailing dividend yield remains above the averages of both its wider and direct peer groups.

 APEO does not charge a performance fee at the fund level, unlike many of its peers.

 APEO’s ongoing charges ratio of 2.73% is the widest OCF reported by the sector.
 However, its expense ratio of 1.05% (which does not include the fees of the underlying funds) is much more competitive.
 We note that APEO, unlike most of its direct peer group, does not charge a performance fee at the fund level (although these will be incurred by the underlying funds in which it invests).
 Comparing APEO’s management fee, we find that its 0.95% is in line with close peers (which range from 0.9%-1.25%).
-What does set APEO apart if its lack of performance fees, which means it can be cheaper during periods of high performance.
+What may set APEO apart is its lack of performance fees, which means it could be cheaper during periods of high performance.